Full API Integration

 This endpoint returns sensitive card data, including PAN and CVV, in encrypted form.

-The {id} parameter is the cardId received from the approval details after the card has been generated.
+The {id} parameter is the cardId received from the POST /secure/cards/

 Encryption